Sheldon-Handler/c195_assessment/README.txt

 Application name:  c195_assessment

-Application purpose is for managing Customer data and Appointment scheduling with multiple time zones taken into account.
+Application purpose: Managing Customer data and Appointment scheduling with multiple time zones taken into account.
 Data is read from and saved to database.

 Author: Sheldon Handler - shandl8@wgu.edu - +1-718-877-9243